Moxy Hotel Edinburgh Airport

 Parkingeye introduced an ANPR system to identify cars entering and exiting the car park.
 By providing an accurate means of monitoring their car park, the team were able to remove the often-lengthy examination over who was a valid customer as the ANPR system identified vehicles and matches against details being registered on terminals within the hotel.
 Automation afforded by ANPR technology has also greatly reduced the time needed to handle issues manually.

-Guests now have a 20-minute free-stay window to register their vehicle using one of two terminals in the hotel.
+Guests can register their vehicle for a limited free stay using one of two terminals in the hotel.
 This applies to guests staying in the hotel as well as those visiting the restaurant.
-The ANPR system ensures anyone entering a vehicle into the terminal is exempt from a Parking Charge Notice (PCN).
+The ANPR system ensures anyone entering a vehicle into the terminal is exempt from a parking charge.
 However, people can make mistakes, so if someone forgets to log their details there is a backstop process in place.
 A guest can speak to the hotel to validate that they were a genuine visitor, either through a booking confirmation, receipt from the restaurant or valid hotel reservation.

 Hotel staff wanted to have more control over issue resolution and be a visible first line of support for parking queries, providing brand continuity and maintaining the high service levels guests have come to expect.
 Through internal training and support from Parkingeye, staff were able to understand the rules around parking on their site, qualify whether the motorist was a genuine customer and handle complaints without needing to escalate.
 This gave the Moxy team a level of autonomy and flexibility they were looking for, as well as accelerating a resolution for the driver.